 Ron: In 2007, after numerous trips there, we shipped a vehicle to Africa and stayed ten months.
-We’ve been back five time since then.
+We’ve been back five times since then.
 In 2008, we traveled through Russia, Mongolia, and Kazakhstan.
 We have also traveled through Europe, but – without many wild areas to explore – it doesn’t have the same appeal.

 Above: Ngorongoro National Park, Tanzania, Africa

 In 2011 we decided to visit the Americas.
-We shipped our rig to South America and traveled to the southern most point and then wandered up to San Diego.
+We shipped our rig to South America and traveled to the southernmost point and then wandered up to San Diego.
 As is our pattern, we left that vehicle in storage, went back to Australia, and then returned six months later to drive up to Prudhoe Bay, Alaska.

-Above: Their roof top tent and trailer at the Arctic Circle
+Above: Their rooftop tent and trailer at the Arctic Circle

 TCM: The concept of purchasing a rig on another continent and leaving it there for exploration is fascinating.
 Why not just keep using the vehicle you initially imported from Australia?